dankovacek/bcub/setup_scripts/README.md

 ### Basin delineation

-The data preparation work is done.
-Now we generate large sample of basins to characterize the decision space (of candidate monitoring locations).
+The data preparation work is nearly complete, now we generate a large sample of basins to characterize the decision space (of candidate monitoring locations).

 Generate a basin for each of the pour points:
 &gt;`$ setup_scripts/python derive_basins.py`